– Amit Ray

 keeping it fresh, keeping it local

 Vegetables often travel hundreds or even thousands of miles before reaching the grocery store.
-Beyond the enormous environmental impact of transporting food these distances it also means that, by the time they get to you, they have already been in storage for a week or more.
+Beyond the enormous environmental impact of transporting food these distances it also means that, by the time they get to you, they have already been in storage for weeks or even months.

-Our vegetables are always harvested within a day or two of you getting them and never travel more than 40 miles.
+Our vegetables are always harvested just for you and never travel more than 40 miles.
 Fresh food not only tastes better and lasts longer, it holds onto more of its nutrients.